-EECS has a Teaching and Learning Committee (TLC) structure which enables programmes to be both managed and enhanced.
+EECS has an Education Committee (EduComm) structure which enables programmes to be both managed and enhanced.

-The Structure allows for subject level teaching groups and programme coordinators to regularly evaluate the content and delivery of each programme.
+The Structure allows for subject level teaching groups and Programme Directors to regularly evaluate the content and delivery of each programme.
 Feedback from module evaluations and SSLC meetings are fed into these groups and this provides an opportunity for student feedback to be incorporated into the programmes.

-Additionally, programme coordinators work with the Director of Education to ensure each programme is current and can be delivered effectively.
+Additionally, Programme Directors work with the Director of Education to ensure each programme is current and can be delivered effectively.

-The Student-Staff Liaison Committee provides a formal means of communication and discussion between the School and its students.
+The Student-Staff Liaison Committee (SSLC) provides a formal means of communication and discussion between the School and its students.
 The committee consists of student representatives from each cohort, together with appropriate representation from School staff.
 It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
 Student-Staff Liaison Committees meet four times a year, twice in each teaching semester.

 Each semester, students are invited to complete a web-based module questionnaire for each of their taught modules, and the results are fed back through the SSLC meetings.
 The results are also made available on the student intranet, as are the minutes of the SSLC meetings.
-Any actions necessary are taken forward by the relevant Senior Tutor, who chairs the SSLC, and general issues are discussed and actioned through the School's Student Experience Learning Teaching And Assessment (SETLA) Committee.
+Any actions necessary are taken forward by the relevant Senior Tutor, who chairs the SSLC, and general issues are discussed and actioned through the School's Education Committee (EduComm).

-The School's Teaching and Learning Committee (TLC) advises the Director of Education on all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
-Student views are incorporated in this Committee's work in a number of ways, including through student membership and consideration of student surveys and module questionnaires.
+The School's Education Committee (EduComm) advises the Director of Education on all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
+Student views are incorporated in this Committee's work in a number of ways, including through student membership and consideration of student surveys and module guestionnaires.